 By the time we lose reception, the problem is still not resolved.

 We travel on.
 A quick stop at the Victoria River roadhouse for ice creams are in order.
-The country around the Victoria River and Gregory National Park has changed to magnificent sandstone escarpment and woodland.
+The country we are travelling through, around the Victoria River and Gregory National Park, has changed to magnificent sandstone escarpment and woodland.
 Beyond Victoria River we turn left for the Jasper River Gorge.
 I worked throughout this area in the 1980s, with the local traditional owners (TOs), when Gregory National Park was being established.

-Under the Commonwealth Land Rights Act, any land which remained in public ownership and had not been alienated for grazing, mining or national parks, was open for a land claim.
-The NT Government had deliberately attempted to alienate the land as national park to prevent a land claim but had forgotten to immediately gazette the park at the same time as they resumed the former grazing lease.
+Under the Commonwealth Land Rights Act, any land which remained in public ownership and had not been alienated for grazing, mining or national parks, was open for a land claim by the TOs.
+The NT Government had deliberately attempted to prevent a land claim by alienating the land as a national park.
+But to finalise the process, legally, it needed to immediately gazette the park at the same moment that they resumed the former grazing lease.

 At 4 pm we arrive at Jasper Gorge.
 It is a beautiful deep water hole fringed by Pandanus and bordered by rocky gorges and spinifex hills as far as the eye can see.
-But you cannot swim.
+But you cannot swim due to the risk of crocodiles.
 The only other negative is that previous visitors apparently thought that there was no requirement to bury toilet paper.
 The level of laziness and lack of care never ceases to amaze.

 In the morning we walk up the ridge.
 The country is beautiful and we all enjoy the walk except for Kaylee who had decided to walk in sandals and has been brutally attacked by the resident spinifex.